 API credential rotation

-API credentials should be changed from time to time.
-Employees leave, API credentials can be accidentally committed to version control and wide-reaching security flaws can be discovered.
-While security risks, these occasions don’t often warrant downtime.
-Follow these steps to rotate your API credentials without any downtime for your app.
+For various reasons, API credentials should be changed regularly: employees leave, API credentials can be accidentally committed to version control, and wide-reaching security flaws can be discovered.
+While these situations pose security risks, in most cases you can address them without causing any downtime for your app by rotating your API credentials.

-In the case of a serious security breach, your compromised API credentials should be revoked immediately before generating new ones.
-This will prevent a malicious attacker from accessing or modifying your users' data while you transition to new credentials.
-In a high-risk situation, downtime should not be avoided!
+In the case of a serious security breach, you should immediately revoke your compromised API credentials before you generate new ones.
+This prevents a malicious attacker from accessing or modifying your users' data while you transition to new credentials.
+In some high-risk situations, application downtime can't be avoided while you address a security breach.

 Step 1: Create a new secret key

-A new shared secret must be generated to securely communicate with Shopify’s API.
-Create a new shared secret from your app’s page in the Partner Dashboard.
+To communicate securely with Shopify’s API, you need to generate a new shared secret.
+You can do this from your app's page in the Partner Dashboard.

 Step 2: Configure webhooks

-Webhooks are signed with your app’s secret key to prevent forgeries.
-If your app uses webhooks, configure it to accept both webhooks signed with both the new secret key and webhooks signed with the old secret key until after revoking the old secret.
+Webhooks are signed with your app's secret key to prevent forgeries.
+If your app uses webhooks, then configure it to accept both webhooks signed with the new secret key and webhooks signed with the old secret key until after you revoke the old secret.

 Shopify will sign webhooks with your app's oldest unrevoked secret key.
 We know it can be convenient to use the same secret key configuration for both OAuth and webhook validation, but this makes it easy to incorrectly validate webhooks using only the new secret key after following step #3.

 Step 3: Configure OAuth

 Access tokens requested from Shopify’s API using the new secret key will be secure.
 Configure your app to use only the new secret key for OAuth Authentication.

 Step 4: Generate new refresh token

 Many of the access tokens stored by your app will be associated with the old secret key.
 New access tokens must be requested from the Shopify API to work with the new secret key.
 You'll need a refresh token to generate these new access tokens.
 Create a refresh token from your app’s page in the Partner Dashboard.
 Refresh tokens automatically expire after one hour.

 Step 5: Request new access tokens